Asif12as/OwN-IT--E-Commerce/README.md

 # OwN-IT

+# Full Stack E-Commerce Website with Angular and Spring Boot
 OwN-IT is an e-commerce platform designed to provide a seamless shopping experience.
 Built using modern Java and web development technologies, this application integrates robust backend features with a dynamic, user-friendly frontend.

 ## Technologies Used